unraid/docs/docs/unraid-os/manual/storage-management.md

 # Storage Management

 ![](/docs/legacy/Configuringarray1.png "Configuringarray1.png") To assign devices to
-the array and/or cache, first login to the server\'s webGui.
+the array and/or cache, first login to the server's webGui.
 Click on the **Main** tab and select the devices to assign to slots for parity, data, and cache disks.
 Assigning devices to Unraid is easy!
 Just remember these guidelines: